tkurosaka/lucene-solr-notes/lucene-query-weight-scorer.md

 ToDo: Find out how the score is actually calculated.

 ## Query
-Query is a class representing a query.
+[Query](https://lucene.apache.org/core/8_8_2/core/org/apache/lucene/search/Query.html) is a class representing a query.
 The simplest query is a TermQuery.
 Listing "red book" creates a BooleanQuery that combines a TermQuery for "red" and a TermQuery for "book".

 These methods must be defined:
 * boolean equals(Object other)
-* int hashCode()
+* int hashCode() // Used for caching.
+Each Query subclass must create a unique hash code.
 * String toString(String fieldName)

 ## Weight
-A Weight object is returned from Query.createWeight(IndexSearcher is, ScoreMode mode, float boost) for the *top level query*.
+A [Weight](https://lucene.apache.org/core/8_8_2/core/org/apache/lucene/search/Weight.html) object is returned from Query.createWeight(IndexSearcher is, ScoreMode mode, float boost) for the *top level query*.
 The Weight object keeps the statistical data about the index searcher.

 These methods must be defined:
 * Explanation explain(LeafReaderContext context, int doc)